cham207388/docker-k8-complete-guide/k8-readme.md

 - ReplicaSets

 ## Service
+    Services are like elastic ip in EC2 world

+    Each pod is assigned a unique ip address.
+    When a pod is destroyed and a new pod is created, the newly created pod might have a different IP address A service will handle directing traffic to the available pods.

     In service object
-    NodePort type:
+        1. NodePort type:
             - ports
                 - port needed by other pods to connect to the container running inside this pod
                 - targetPort: application running inside the container's port
                 - nodePort: the one we care about the most (30000 - 32767) 31515
-        access localhost:31515 if using docker deskstop k83 access minikube-ip:31515 if using minikube k83
+                access localhost:31515 if using docker deskstop k83 access minikube-ip:31515 if using minikube k8
-    ClusterIP
+        2. ClusterIP
-    Ingress
+        3. Ingress
-    LoadBalance
+        4. LoadBalance

 ## Deployments
     Maintains a set of identical pods, ensuring that they have the correct configuration and that the right number exist